-Not for the first time, evidence from an action camera, like that in the video above, has helped incriminate riders for the stupidity of recording their dangerous riding behaviour.
+Not for the first time, evidence from an action camera, like that in the video below, has helped incriminate riders for the stupidity of recording their dangerous riding behaviour.

 And that’s not all.
 Your bike’s data recorder, smartphone app or your GPS could also help incriminate you.

 There have been several cases of Australian police quite rightfully confiscating SD cards from ubiquitous action cameras when they have reasonable belief there is evidence of criminal activity.

 In January 2016, a 60-year-old British motorcyclist was sentenced to two years’ jail for dangerous driving based on evidence from his helmet camera SD card and now six British men have been banned from driving after two SD cards incriminated them.

 Hertfordshire Constabulary has released the near six minutes of video from April 2014 to warn others of dangerous riding.

 They had filmed each other doing wheelies, burnouts, riding at speeds of up to 235km/h (146mph) and other dangerous and illegal activities.

 Police were even able to calculate the exact speeds of the riders based on the video frame rate.

 The evidence to convict them in St Albans Crown Court was gained from two SD cards from two GoPro cameras attached to an R6, one facing forward showing the front wheel and one facing backwards.